 The English program at Jessup offers several distinctives.
 First of all, we approach the study of literature and writing with a Christian worldview.
 We believe that all truth is God's truth and that the study of great writings throughout the ages can give us a glimpse of God's interaction with the world that He created.
-Secondly, we offer concentrations in both creative and professional writing-a rarity in undergraduate programs at Christian colleges-because we are committed to the highest standards for Christian writers.
-Finally, we know that the study of literature and of writing can be and should be a transformative experience, and we desire that all students should grow to know themselves, others, and God more deeply through their study of English.
+Secondly, we know that the study of literature and of writing can be and should be a transformative experience, and we desire that all students should grow to know themselves, others, and God more deeply through their study of English.